Exact final state integrals for strong field QED

 Unfortunately, the complexity of the processes inside these ultra-intense laser beams has meant that several simplifications have had to be used to make practical computations feasible.
 The laser beam is usually supposed to be in a coherent state, which can be well approximated by a classical field.
 Due to the relatively small frequencies, unless massive particles of very high Lorentz factor are involved, quantum effects are small, so a fully classical description may often be justified.
 For instance, in discussing the scattering of an electron in a laser beam, one may consider Thompson scattering instead of its quantum counterpart, nonlinear Compton scattering (NLCS) \cite{piata}.
 The classical approximation allows for a realistic description of the laser field and the inclusion of radiation reaction (RR) \cite{diprr}, but is unable to describe important quantum effects, such as nonperturbative pair creation from vacuum \cite{pere}, the trident process \cite{trident}, or vacuum birefringence \cite{biref}.

 A treatment of these processes in the framework of nonlinear QED, even in a semiclassical approach, has not yet been performed without further approximations, such as replacing the laser field by an idealized plane wave, thus allowing for analytical (Volkov) solutions to the Dirac equation.
 This disregards the strong spatial focusing of the beam needed to attain high intensities.
-In addition, for a long time, results were restricted to only infinite, monochromatic plane waves, or even, giving up periodicity, to a crossed field model \cite{niki1, niki2}.
+In addition, for a long time, results were restricted to infinite, monochromatic plane waves, or even, giving up periodicity, to a crossed field model \cite{niki1, niki2}.
 Only recently, the more realistic short pulse plane waves came into use \cite{boca1, SHK, SK}.

 In \cite{boca1, MDP, boca3}, the photonic and electronic distributions resulting from NLCS were described in detail for some model pulses.
-The total probability and emitted particle's energy-momentum can be obtained by integrating these distributions, but the task is numerically challenging.
-By a change in integration order and a different regularization, allowing for all final state integrals to be performed analytically, we obtain equivalent, but more revealing and much easier to compute formulae.
-For simplicity, we only present unpolarized results.
+In principle, by integrating these distributions, the total probability and expectation values, such as for the emitted radiation's energy-momentum, can be obtained.
+However, previous papers did never plot these quantities, because of the great numerical challenge posed by this task.
+By a change in integration order and a different regularization, allowing for all final state integrals to be performed analytically, we obtain formulae that are not only very easy to compute, but offer a new understanding of the scattering mechanism, the effective mass's role, the time coherence of the process and its relation to the classicality parameter.
+An extensive numerical exploration of the results, their dependence on the various parameters, and their limits, now becomes possible.
 The method we develop is quite general and shall be applied to other strong field QED processes in a future paper.

 \paragraph{Preliminaries:}